Bentonite Clay: Benefits, Uses, Side Effects, DIY Masks & More

 "Both kinds can be used for facial masking," says Samantha Story of Studio Britta, a holistic skin care clinic in NYC.
 "Sodium bentonite draws more toxins out of the skin, and calcium bentonite is gentler and provides the skin with more minerals.
 While both types have their benefits, I prefer calcium bentonite for facial masks or using a mixture of the two for more congested skin."

-5 health and beauty benefits of bentonite clay.
+The benefits of bentonite clay.

 Bentonite clay certainly has a history of medicinal uses, along with plenty of anecdotal accounts to suggest that it's effective for external and internal uses.
 But is there proof that it really works?

 While human clinical trials are scarce, a few do exist, along with some impressive lab and animal research.
 It's important to note, however, that many of these findings need to be validated before they can become true recommendations.
-That said, here are some of the most promising benefits of bentonite clay to date:
+That said, here are some of the most promising potential benefits of bentonite clay to date: